medpaf/hawk/README.md

 </p>

-Hawk is a network and pentest utility that I developed so that I could perform different kinds of task using the same suite, instead of jumping from one tool to another.
+Hawk is a network and pentest utility that I developed so that I could perform different kinds of tasks using the same suite, instead of jumping from one tool to another.

 Currently, this script can perform a variety of tasks such as **ifconfig**, **ping**, **traceroute**, **port scans** (including SYN, TCP, UDP, ACK, comprehensive scan, **host discovery** (scan for up devices on a local network), **MAC address detection** (get MAC address of a host IP on a local network), **banner grabbing**, **DNS checks** (with geolocation information), **WHOIS**, **subdomain enumeration**, **vulnerability reconnaissance**, **packet sniffing**, **MAC spoofing**, **IP spoofing**, **SYN flooding**, **deauth attack** and **brute-force attack** (beta).